OtherActive

 For permanent employment contracts (no end date), the initial permit is granted for 4 years and can be extended if you remain in the same job.
 For temporary contracts, the permit lasts for the length of your employment plus 6 months.
 If you change jobs within that 6-month window, you must apply for a new work permit based on your new employment.

-The structured data does not specify whether this visa leads to permanent residency or citizenship.
-You should contact the Danish Immigration Service (Ny i Danmark) or consult an immigration lawyer for clarification on pathways to PR or citizenship after holding a Pay Limit permit.
+Whether the Pay Limit Scheme leads to permanent residency or citizenship has not been officially specified.
+Contact the Danish Immigration Service (Ny i Danmark) or an immigration lawyer to understand the pathway to PR or citizenship from this permit.

 If you lose your job or your salary falls below DKK 552,000, you must apply for a different work permit to remain in Denmark.
 Your current Pay Limit permit will no longer be valid.
 You should contact the Danish Immigration Service immediately to discuss your options.